Directed Self Placement (DSP) for English

 Do you have a high school credential (diploma/GED)?

 If not, or if you have been out of school for more than 5 years, our Adult Basic Education program may be a good starting place for you.
-To attend an ESL or ABE orientation, call: (206) 546-4602 or contact Ashley Baird, ABE Navigator, in Transitional Studies, Room 5202, or at email@example.com.
+To attend an ESL or ABE orientation, call: (206) 546-4602 or contact Ashley Baird, ABE Navigator at firstname.lastname@example.org.

 Are you applying to become a Running Start student?